Running Lethe on Digital Research Alliance of Canada Clusters#

 Saving a SSH Key (Linux)#

-To save your key on the cluster, so that it is not asked for each log or scp, generate your ssh-key with:
+To save your key on the cluster, so that it is not asked for each log, generate your ssh-key with:

 ssh-keygen